The Mind Body Complex

 a2)Swastika in Japan

 An auspicious symbol of luck, well-being which is most frequently associated with temples and shrines in the East; Hinduism, Buddhism.

 Acquired vs achieved status

 People can be positioned in the structure of social stratification based on individual merits, as well as, who they marry.
 Lower, middle, upper class with sub-classifications such as the occupational class.
 Lower-upper class refers to "new money" which was made from ground up business ventures, for example.
 In other words, this is the organized life.

 More than xx or xy

 The traditional model for biology is based on how one is born ie girl (presumably) but the transgender collective is gaining enormous biological footing and traction through the effects of BPA products, for example.
 Gender tends to cover an enormous spectrum of expressive traits ranging from masculine to feminine.
 These may or may not be related to identity or sex let alone sexual orientation, which is yet another matter.

 a) American Life before and after the Cold War (an ideological war; no weapons were used in this the conflict).

-b) Post Berlin Wall is another prominent example of how very well educated people like doctors and lawyers suddenly had to become aquainted with points of view, conflict resolution, survival of the fittest, state elections, as well as, other logistics of a democracy.
+b) Post Berlin Wall is another prominent example of how very well educated people like doctors and lawyers suddenly had to suddenly think for the very first time (in a sense).
+They had to become aquainted with points of view, conflict resolution, survival of the fittest, state elections, as well as, other logistics of a democracy.
 "Law of the jungle."

 4. NaturalismAlso known as direct realism; is on par with the what you see is what you get.
 The "WYSIWYG" acronym.
 There is nothing more to the eye.